tb011/IntraHH-maths/README.md

 ## Using the package

-This project provides functions for the analysis of gender related differences in intra-household food distribution.
+This project provides functions for the analysis of gender related differences in intra-household food distribution in a Household Consumption Expenditure Survey (HCES).

 ## 1. Installation